IBM/data-prep-kit/transforms/code/higher_order_syntactic_profiler/README.md

-# NOOP Transform
+# SP Transform
-The NOOP transforms serves as a simple exemplar to demonstrate the development of a simple 1:1 transform.
-Per the set of
-[transform project conventions](../../README.md#transform-project-conventions)
-the following runtimes are available:
+The HOSP transform enables the profiling of a given code dataset based on higher order syntactic and semantic concepts as specified by the user.
+It also generates a profiling report in HTML based on the output table.
+Per the set of [transform project conventions](../../README.md#transform-project-conventions) the following runtimes are available: